Benefits And Risks Of Turnkey Real Estate Investing

 Here’s their Guaranteed rent guarantee from their website:

-The longer you hold a property, the more equity is being built which causes it to increase in appreciation.
+The longer you hold a property, the more long term equity is being built which causes it to increase in appreciation.
 This can then be used to leverage the purchase of future property.

 Once you sell, you can take advantage of a powerful wealth building tool that will allow you to defer capital gains called a 1031 exchange.